- Dictionary of South African English (2014, online)

 - A Dictionary of South African English (1978–1991)

-Note: Some of these titles have since been updated by authors not employed at the DSAE.
+Note: Some of these titles have since been updated independently of the DSAE.

 Oxford South African Concise Dictionary (2nd ed.)